sofathitesh/doconce/trunk/docs/demos/manual/manual.rst

 *The LaTeX File Does Not Compile.* If the problem is undefined control sequence involving::

         \code{...}

 the cause is usually a verbatim inline text (in backquotes in the Doconce file) spans more than one line.
 Make sure, in the Doconce source, that all inline verbatim text appears on the same line.

-*Verbatim Code Blocks Inside Lists Look Ugly.* Read the Section *Blocks of Verbatim Computer Code* above.
+*Verbatim Code Blocks Inside Lists Look Ugly.* Read the the section `Blocks of Verbatim Computer Code`_ above.
 Start the ``!bc`` and ``!ec`` tags in column 1 of the file, and be careful with indenting the surrounding plain text of the list item correctly.
 If you cannot resolve the problem this way, get rid of the list and use